 Paul Radmilovic, (born Cardiff, March 5, 1886; died September 29, 1968) was a Welsh water polo player and competitive swimmer of Croatian and Irish origin who represented Great Britain at four Summer Olympics, winning four titles in a 22-year Olympic career.
 He won four gold medals across three successive Olympic Games, a record which stood for a Great Britain Olympic athlete until broken by Sir Steve Redgrave when he won his fifth gold medal at Sydney in 2000.
 In 1928, Radmilovic became the first person to compete for Britain at five Olympic Games, a record that would remain until surpassed by fencer Bill Hoskyns in 1976.

-Mark Hughes, OBE (born Wrexham, November 1, 1963)is a football manager and former player, who took over as manager of Premier League club Southampton in 2018.
+Mark Hughes, OBE (born Wrexham, November 1, 1963) is a football manager and former player, who was most recently manager of Premier League club Southampton.
 During his playing career he was most noted for two spells at Manchester United, but he also played for Barcelona and Bayern Munich, as well as the English clubs Chelsea, Southampton, Everton and finally Blackburn Rovers.
 He also made 72 appearances for Wales scoring 16 goals.
 He retired from playing in 2002.

 Welsh Sports Hall of Fame Roll of Honour

 1990: Billy Boston (Rugby League), David Broome (Equestrian), Lynn Davies (Athletics), Jim Driscoll (Boxing), Ken Jones (Rugby Union), Sir Harry Llewellyn (Equestrian), Billy Meredith (Association Football), Sheila Morrow (Hockey), Jack Petersen (Boxing), Kirsty Wade (Athletics)